 - Community Paramedicine Insights Forum – Monthly webinar and discussion forum related to experiences in implementing community paramedicine programs.
 Includes archive of past webinars.

-Some organizations may also choose to work with consultants.
-Prior to hiring a consultant, it is recommended that organizations have a clear understanding of a consultant’s capabilities and experience in actually bringing programs to reality.
+Some organizations may choose to work with consultants.
+Prior to hiring a consultant, organizations should have a clear understanding of a consultant's capabilities and experience in designing and implementing programs.

 Are there barriers to starting a rural community paramedic program?

-Commitment and time are two barriers to starting a successful program.
-One of the first steps for any program is to complete an assessment of the community’s healthcare gaps.
-In order to be successful long term, the program must not duplicate services, but focus on filling gaps and working alongside other healthcare providers.
+Lack of commitment and time are two barriers to starting a successful program.
+One of the first steps for any program is to complete an assessment of the community's healthcare gaps.
+In order to be successful long term, the program must not duplicate services, but instead focus on filling gaps and working in cooperation with other healthcare providers.
 A concerted and continual communication effort is essential as partnerships are formed.
-Local champions, including a physician and nurse champion are also necessary.
+Local champions, including a physician and nurse champion, are also necessary.

 Are there examples and models of rural community paramedic programs?